-The Homo Sapiens Project (HSP) is the distillation and, in some ways the culmination, of my experimental film practice.
+The Homo Sapiens Project (HSP) is the distillation and, in some ways, the culmination of my experimental film practice.
 I have always been committed to making deeply personal, formally experimental work that collapses the boundaries between alienated subjective perception and the inexhaustible mysteriousness of the moving image.
-I view cinema (in the broadest sense of the word) as a laboratory, and my audio-visual works as experiments in which my own perception and inner life is employed as a ‘reagent’.
-My work begins with sound and image, and works intuitively ‘outwards’ towards ideas.
-I generally eschew scriptwriting, seeing the process of making moving images as exploration rather than illustration.
+I view cinema (in the broadest sense of the word) as a laboratory and my audio-visual works as experiments in which my own perception and inner life are employed as a ‘reagent’.
+My work begins with sound and image and works intuitively ‘outwards’ towards ideas.
+I generally utilise heavily unconventional screenplays or poetic texts, seeing the process of making moving images as exploration rather than illustration.
 My work is deeply engaged with film history.

-HSP will eventually result in 1,000 short films.
-Taken as a whole, this will be a unique project: not a life filmed, but filmmaking as parallel to life, and a parallel life; a ‘thinking through’ of cinema that will test the limits of the medium to the furthest degree that can be encompassed by one artist’s practice. – Rouzbeh Rashidi
+The project HSP will lead to an incomprehensible and unpredictable outcome.
+Taken as a whole, this will be an opaque and mysterious project: not a life filmed, but filmmaking as parallel to life, and a parallel life a ‘thinking through’ of cinema that will test the limits of the medium to the furthest degree that one artist’s practice can encompass. – Rouzbeh Rashidi

 An in-depth account of the whole HSP series by critic Nikola Gocić can be read at the EFS Publications site.
 It is in two parts: